AlessandroSangiuliano/UroswmXCBKit/README.md

 1) The first goal is to make Uroswm able to move a window on the screen
 2) Window resizing, minimizing; (fullscreen too?)
-3) Accomplish the rist two before...
+3) Accomplish the first two before...

 ===========